When a new recipe idea pops into my head, I get tunnel vision. It seems I can’t think about anything else until I Make. That. Recipe.

 - Add the ghee or butter.
 Using your fingers, break up the ghee with the flour until the mixture resembles coarse crumbs.

-- Make a well in the centre of the bowl and add the buttermilk, bananas, and vanilla extract.
+- Make a well in the center of the bowl and add the buttermilk, bananas, and vanilla extract.
 Using a wooden spoon, stir to combine.
 The dough will be sticky.

 - While the scones are cooling, make the glaze.
 In a small mixing bowl, combine all glaze ingredients.
 Whisk very well to combine.
 Drizzle over the scones and serve.
 Scones will last for 2-3 days in an airtight container, but taste best on day 1.